 If you’ve ever been caught in a good rainstorm without a backpack cover, then you know how important they are!
-The water will collect inside the bottom of the bag and seep into everything: your sleeping bag, your clothes and more.
+The water will collect inside the bottom of the bag and seep into everything: your sleeping bag, your clothes, and more.
 Here’s everything you need to know to select the best backpack rain cover, we’ve included links to where you can purchase these products to make it easier for you.
-In some cases we may earn a small commission if you make a purchase which does not effect your price.
+In some cases, we may earn a small commission if you make a purchase that does not affect your price.

 For more tips to keep dry and safe, check out our Guide to Hiking in the Rain

 How To Choose The Best Backpack Rain Cover

 In addition to a truly waterproof fabric, there are some other features to look for in the best backpack rain covers.
 Let’s take a look at those before we jump into our reviews of rain covers for backpacks.

 The best materials for rain covers are going to be waterproof fabrics that won’t allow water to pass through the fabric.
 You’ll want either a polyester, polyester oxford or ripstop nylon fabric because they have a tight weave that will block almost all water from seeping through.

 We’d suggest avoiding nylon that does not have a ripstop weave for rain covers as it has less strength making it more likely to tear.
 Ripstop is when a reinforcing thread is woven into the nylon fabric that crosses the opposite direction of the weave creating a cross-hatch pattern.
 You’ve probably noticed this design in some of your hiking gear.

 High-performing backpack rain covers, like the REI Co-op’s Duck Back Cover, also have a coating of either silicone or a PU (polyurethane) coating.
 The coating not only repels water, it also increases the abrasion resistance of the fabric so your pack will be well protected.
 You will want to look for these coatings as they will hold up best over time.